mikr13/system-design-interview/README.md

 - Load Balancing Algorithms:
   - Round-Robin: Each request is sent to the next server in line.
 This is simple but may not consider the server's load.
   - Least Connections: The load balancer sends requests to the server with the fewest active connections, making it effective in environments where some requests are more resource-intensive than others.
   - IP Hash: The client’s IP address is hashed, and the result is used to assign the client to a particular server, providing session persistence across requests.
+(Hash value / number of servers = server index)
+  - Request ID Hash: Similar to IP Hash, but uses a unique request ID to ensure that requests from the same session are routed to the same server.
   - Weighted Round-Robin: Servers are assigned weights based on their capacity.
 A higher-capacity server will handle more requests compared to a lower-capacity one.
 - Session Persistence (Sticky Sessions):
   - Some applications require that all requests from a single client are routed to the same server to maintain session state (e.g., user login).
+  - Also if you add more servers to the pool, sticky sessions can help ensure that existing sessions remain intact.
   - Methods for Sticky Sessions:
     - IP Hash: Routing based on client IP.
       - Cookie-based: Load balancer adds a session cookie in the client’s browser to ensure future requests from the same session go to the same server.
-      - Session Affinity: The application server generates a session ID, and the load balancer keeps track of this session to route requests accordingly.
+      - Session Affinity: The application server generates a session, and the load balancer keeps track of this session to route requests accordingly.
 - Health checks: Load balancers monitor server health and remove unhealthy servers from the pool.
 - Scaling: Horizontal scaling by adding more servers or vertical scaling by upgrading existing servers.

+#### Consistent Hashing

+Consistent hashing is a technique used in distributed systems to distribute data across a cluster of nodes in a way that minimizes reorganization when nodes are added or removed.
+It is particularly useful for load balancing and caching.
+Main concepts include:

+- Hash Ring: Nodes are arranged in a circular hash space (0 to 2^32-1).
+Each node is assigned a position on the ring based on its hash value.
+- Data Assignment: Each data item is hashed to a position on the ring, and it is assigned to the first node that is encountered when moving clockwise around the ring.
+- Node Addition/Removal: When a node is added or removed, only a small portion of the data needs to be reassigned to different nodes, minimizing disruption.
+- Virtual Nodes: To improve load balancing, each physical node can be represented by multiple virtual nodes on the hash ring.
+This helps distribute data more evenly across the cluster.
+So use multiple hash functions to map a single node to multiple points on the hash ring.

+### Decoupling services

+Decoupling services involves designing systems so that components can operate independently, reducing dependencies and improving scalability and maintainability.
+Techniques include:

+- API Gateways: Serve as a single entry point for multiple services, handling requests and routing them to the appropriate service.
+- Service Discovery: Allows services to find and communicate with each other without hardcoding addresses.
+- Message Queues: Enable asynchronous communication between services, allowing them to operate independently.
+- Load Balancers: Distribute incoming requests across multiple instances of a service to ensure availability and scalability.

 ### Databases